-- 4. Slide the drive halfway into the system or expansion unit. - 5.
-On the console, select the drive that you want to install, and then press Enter.

-6. When the identify LED turns on solid, slide the drive all the way into the system or an expansion unit, and push the drive handle (A) in until it locks.
+- 5. Slide the drive halfway into the system or expansion unit. - 6.
+Select the drive that you want to install and press Enter on the console. - 7.
+When the identify LED turns on solid, slide the drive all the way into the system or an expansion unit, and push the drive handle in until it locks.
 See Figure 1.